Oscillation-free Quantization for Low-bit Vision Transformers: Abstract

 \section{Abstract}

 Weight oscillation is an undesirable side effect of quantization-aware training, in which quantized weights frequently jump between two quantized levels, resulting in training instability and a sub-optimal final model.
 We discover that the learnable scaling factor, a widely-used \textit{de facto} setting in quantization aggravates weight oscillation.
 In this study, we investigate the connection between the learnable scaling factor and quantized weight oscillation and use ViT as a case driver to illustrate the findings and remedies.
 In addition, we also found that the interdependence between quantized weights in \textit{query} and \textit{key} of a self-attention layer makes ViT vulnerable to oscillation.
 We, therefore, propose three techniques accordingly: statistical weight quantization ($\rm StatsQ$) to improve quantization robustness compared to the prevalent learnable-scale-based method; confidence-guided annealing ($\rm CGA$) that freezes the weights with \textit{high confidence} and calms the oscillating weights; and \textit{query}-\textit{key} reparameterization ($\rm QKR$) to resolve the query-key intertwined oscillation and mitigate the resulting gradient misestimation.
 Extensive experiments demonstrate that these proposed techniques successfully abate weight oscillation and consistently achieve substantial accuracy improvement on ImageNet.
-Specifically, our 2-bit DeiT-T/DeiT-S algorithms outperform the previous state-of-the-art by 9.8\% and 7.7\%, respectively.
-The code is included in the supplementary material and will be released.
+Specifically, our 2-bit DeiT-T/DeiT-S/Swin-T algorithms outperform the previous state-of-the-art by 9.8\%/7.7\%/4.64\%, respectively.
+Code and models are available at: \url{https://github.com/nbasyl/OFQ}.